 Most of the time this was for flights in the near future where the prizes on the other sites had already increased.

 - The loyalty program Expedia Rewards.
-Expedia is one of the few sites that has such a program.
-Orbitz is another one that we will discuss further down in this article.
+Expedia is one of the few sites that have such a program.

 - The possibility to book everything in one place.